tripscavern/CR10SPro2Switchwire/README.md

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**
+I'm only keeping the Switchwire files here as a way to freeze in time the files that I printed, please look at their main site for updated versions of the same files if you want to print them yourself as these may be outdated.

 ## History and Motivations
 Back in 2017 I wanted to buy a 3D printer and after some research I ended up choosing a CR-10SPro.
 The main reason was because of the Auto Bed Leveling, which, at the time, was not a feature that was present in the lower end printers.
 I though about buying a Prusa, but they were more expensive and I wasn't sure that I could build a kit.